Special Educational Needs

 Tel: 01227 272995

-Our Deputy Head teacher, Mrs Kate Gowing, is our Special Education Needs Co-ordinator (SENCo), and is based in the Rainbow Room.
+Our Acting Headteacher, Mrs Kate Gowing, is our Special Education Needs Co-ordinator (SENCo).
 She can be contacted through the main school office.

 Special Educational Needs at Westmeads